uviclibraries/rstudio/basics-0.md

 ⭐ <u>Task 1.1-4</u>

-**Create a variable.**
+**Create an object.**

-Create a variable for Bart’s height as a piglet: 10
+Create an object for Bart’s height as a piglet: 10

 {::options parse_block_html='true' /}
 <details>